 A complaint, concern or allegation may come from a number of sources: the adult at risk, their carers, someone else within your organisation.
-It may involve the behaviour of one of your volunteers or employees, or something that has happened to the person outside the sport.
+It may involve the behaviour of a volunteer or employee, or something that has happened to the person outside the sport.
 Vulnerable people may confide in someone they trust, in a place where they feel at ease.